• Level 3

 • Hospitals

-1. Nurses: Nurses who work in hospitals or clinics where they help patients with breathing problems should take this training.
+• Nurses: Nurses working in hospitals or clinics, particularly those helping patients with breathing problems, should take this training.

-2. Care Assistants: People who care for others in nursing homes or at home can learn important suction skills to help their patients.
+• Care Assistants: People caring for others in nursing homes or at home can learn essential suction skills to assist their patients.

-3. Paramedics: Emergency responders who go to people in urgent need can benefit from knowing how to use suction equipment safely.
+• Paramedics: Emergency responders who assist people in urgent situations can benefit from knowing how to use suction equipment safely.

-4. Students in Nursing or Health Courses: Those studying to become nurses or health workers should attend to learn this important skill early.
+• Students in Nursing or Health Courses: Those studying to become nurses or healthcare professionals should take this course to learn this vital skill early.

-5. Healthcare Workers: Anyone in training to work in healthcare should consider this training to better help patients.
+• Healthcare Workers: Anyone training in healthcare should consider this course to enhance their ability to care for patients effectively.

-6. Home Health Aides: People who provide care for patients in their own homes can use suction skills to help those who need it.
+• Home Health Aides: Caregivers providing care in patients’ homes can use suction skills to keep airways clear and help those in need.

-This training is helpful for anyone who takes care of patients and wants to learn how to keep their airways clear and safe.
+This training is valuable for anyone who provides patient care and wants to learn how to ensure airways are kept clear and safe.

 Career Opportunities